A recipe filled with nostalgia

 A very fulfilling sweet

-The “ruzogalo” in Greece, is simply made using milk, sugar, short to medium grain rice, a bit of corn flour to thicken, and cinnamon on top.
+The “Ruzogalo” in Greece, is simply made using milk, sugar, short to medium grain rice, a bit of cornflour to thicken, and cinnamon on top.
 You can eat it either hot or cold.
-Usually it’s eaten cold, but if you are in the middle of a very cold winter this pudding eaten warm can be quiet a soothing little treat for you.
+Usually, it’s eaten cold, but if you are in the middle of a very cold winter this pudding being eaten warm can be quiet a soothing little treat for you.

 Something to keep in mind

 I tried quite a few recipes before concluding to these exact amounts of ingredients.
 Thing is, I prefer the rice pudding to be creamy not way too thick.
-To my mind it should have an adequate amount of velvety feel like cream, along with the amount of rice.
+To my mind, it should have an adequate amount of velvety creamy texture, along with the amount of rice.
 Not just sticky overcooked rice.

 Another thing is, that when people make rice pudding they seem to forget, that while rice and corn flour sit they tend to thicken more and more.
 Especially when they get cooled.
 So while you are making the pudding and you reach the thickening stage of the cream, keep in mind that once it cools down, it will be twice as thick.